 National forest cooperative organisation

-Sweden has four forest owners associations.
-They collaborate through the Federation of Farmers Forestry Division – LRF Skogsägarna.
+Sweden has four forest owners' associations.
+They collaborate through the Federation of Farmers Forestry Division – The Federation of Family Forest Owners (LRF Skogsägarna).
 The Federation’s activities focus on matters of common concern to the affiliated associations, e.g. forest policy, international issues, information and education.
-The six associations have together nearly 90 000 members with 6 million hectares of forests.
+The four associations have together nearly 112 000 members with 6 million hectares of forests.

 Traditionally such ownership is called “private forestry”, but on an international level this concept also includes corporate ownership.
 For that reason the forest owners’ associations in the Nordic countries use the word “family forestry” to denote private ownership on family level.
 Women constitute 38% of forest owners.
 Today more than one third of forest owners live in a municipality other than the one where their woodland is situated.
-About 150 000 forest owners are members of one of Sweden’s four forest owners associations.
 Taken together they amount to almost 90 000 pieces of afforested land.
 The average size of a family owned piece of such land is 45 hectares.

 Managing director: Magnus Kindbom